 The lipoaspirates (fat tissue components removed by aspiration) are digested with collagenase solution, which breaks down the matrix.
 The MSCs are released from the tissue.
 After being processed through centrifugation (spinning) and dilution, the ASCs are washed and isolated.
 The cells are processed again 3-4 times, and the end product is the SVF.

 In adipose tissue, the number of stem cells derived as SVF can vary.
 The number of cells range from 500,000 to 2 million cells per gram of adipose tissue, and 1-10% of these cells are adult stem cells (around 4,000-200,000 in quantity).
-However, a high dose or prolonged exposure to collagenase may damage or kill some stem cells, so the laboratory must be careful with this product.

 Current clinical procedures using autologous adipose SVF include: